wp-plugins/ik-facebook/readme.txt

 == Description ==

 The IK Facebook Plugin is an **easy-to-use** plugin that allows users to add a **custom Facebook Feed widget** to the sidebar, as a widget, or to embed the custom Facebook Feed widget into a Page or Post using the shortcode, of any Public Facebook Page.
 The IK Facebook Plugin also allows you to insert a Facebook Like Button widget into the Page, Post, or theme.
+The IK Facebook Plugin allows you to add Facebook Events, Photos, and Galleries to your website, too!

 _"This plugin has ticked all the boxes for me - responsive and displays images and super fast replies to my support question - thanks"_